 Worst moment?
 ‘An all-nighter following a week of very late finishes’; ‘being left to carry out a completion without clear instructions’; ‘feeling like you have too much responsibility’; ‘completing on a real estate finance transaction’; ‘two all-nighters in a row’; ‘coming into work at 9am for a second consecutive completion after a 5am finish the night before’

 The Lex 100 verdict on Jones Day

-The firm: “Jones Day is a global law firm with more than 2,500 lawyers in 43 offices across five continents.
-Our 200 London-based lawyers (including around 60 partners and 40 trainees) collaborate with their colleagues from Jones Day practices and offices across the globe to guide clients through their toughest challenges.
-Our distinctive, non-rotational training system provides flexibility and early responsibility.
-Jones Day trainees assume their own workload and work across different practice areas at the same time.”
+The firm: Jones Day is a global law firm with more than 2,500 lawyers in 43 offices across five continents.
+The 200 London-based lawyers (including around 60 partners and 35 trainees) collaborate with their colleagues from Jones Day practices and offices across the globe to guide clients through their toughest legal challenges.
+The distinctive, non-rotational training system provides flexibility and early responsibility.
+Jones Day trainees assume their own workload and work across different practice areas simultaneously.

-University: University of Warwick
+University: University College London University of Bucharest

 About the firm

-Who we are: Jones Day is a global law firm with more than 2,500 lawyers in 43 offices across five continents.
+Who we are: Jones Day is a global law firm with more than 2,500 lawyers.
 The firm is distinguished by: a singular tradition of client service; the mutual commitment to, and the seamless collaboration of, a true partnership; formidable legal talent across multiple disciplines and jurisdictions; and shared professional values that focus on client needs.